Doug Drexler: Published works

+Cameo appearances

 Drexler has made a number of uncredited cameos in various projects during his career.
 Most notably in the film C.H.U.D as a police officer.
 He has appeared in numerous Star Trek episodes including The Next Generation as well as in the final episode of Enterprise.
 He also appears in the final episode of Battlestar Galactica.
 His other on-camera appearances have been in kitschy webseries and in a couple of Star Trek Fan Films.
 In May 2013 he played a holographic gunslinger in Pilgrim of Eternity, the first episode of the fan produced webseries Star Trek Continues.